Aniruddha-kanhere/Device-Driver/SPI_polling/README.md

 Also (in near) future, I will be uploading the Interrupt driven versions of the SPI device driver (in another directory within the same repo).

-If you just want to transmit some message with the given (default) configuration, just type `make` in the terminal window after traversing to the directory of this project.
+If you just want to transmit some message with the given (default) configuration, first go into superuser mode using `sudo su`.
+You will be asked for your password.
+Enter it.
+Now the prompt will change from what it was before.
+Now, just type `make` in the terminal window after traversing to the directory of this project.
 If all goes well, you'll have an executable file called testSPI (*Huzzah!!*).
 Once you have that, just do `sudo insmod SPI.ko` and then just execute the file using `./testSPI` and follow the commands.